usdaud/algotradinglib.github.io/en/pedia/p/price_target_analysis.md

 These strategies capitalize on the persistence of asset price trends.
 If an asset's price is rising, it is likely to continue to do so, and vice versa.

 ### Machine Learning Models
-Advanced machine learning models like [regression analysis](../r/regression_analysis.md), support vector machines, and neural networks are employed to predict price targets with higher accuracy.
+Advanced machine learning models like [regression analysis](../r/regression_analysis.md), [support vector machines](../s/support_vector_machines_in_trading.md), and [neural networks](../n/neural_networks_in_trading.md) are employed to predict price targets with higher accuracy.

 ## Sentiment Analysis

-[Sentiment analysis](../s/sentiment_analysis.md), also known as opinion mining, utilizes natural language processing (NLP) techniques to analyze public sentiment regarding a particular security.
+[Sentiment analysis](../s/sentiment_analysis.md), also known as opinion mining, utilizes [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques to analyze public sentiment regarding a particular security.
 This analysis is based on social media, news articles, blogs, and other textual data sources.
 The sentiment score is then used to anticipate price movements.

 ### Sentiment Indicators
 [Sentiment indicators](../s/sentiment_indicators.md), such as the Put-Call Ratio and Bullish Consensus Index, help in gauging investor sentiment and can be pivotal in price target analysis.